Sebacidoides/BenthicForaminifera_PorePatterns_SEP/README.md

 ## Research's Data and Methods

 ### Regional Setting and Samples
-- The SEP features significant vertical, latitudinal, and longitudinal gradients in hydrological parameters (Silva et al., 2009, Paulmier and Ruiz-Pino, 2009).
+- The Southeast Pacific (SEP) features significant vertical, latitudinal, and longitudinal gradients in hydrological parameters (Silva et al., 2009, Paulmier and Ruiz-Pino, 2009).
 - Our samples were collected from the Southeast Pacific between 12°S and 44°S along the continental margin of Chile and Peru, at depths ranging from 24 to 3,252 m.
 - Sampling methods included Multicorer, box-corer, Petersen grab, and gravity core through the cruises (SONNE 156, SONNE 211, SONNE 161, Meteor 92, USNS Eltanin, BIAC072014)